 Inspired by the French countryside such as Provence, the French Country style uses rural elements similar to the farmhouse style to create effortless, vintage beauty.
 These homes have steeply pitched hipped roofs, asymmetry, and round arches above doors and windows.

 - Pointed roofs and shutters

 - Vintage decor and furniture and warm color palettes

 - Exposed wood and use of other natural materials

-When you find a home that reflects your lifestyle, helps you reach your goals, and most importantly, makes you happy, you want to find the best financing available.
-Pennymac’s team of experts support you from beginning to end, whether that starts with discovering your housing options or learning about home financing.
-If you’re ready to get a loan estimate or if you have questions, get in touch with a Pennymac expert today!
+When you find a home that supports your lifestyle and goals, and most importantly, makes you happy, you’ll want to find the right financing to make it yours.
+Pennymac’s home loan experts are here to support you from beginning to end, whether that starts with discovering how to get started on the homebuying process or learning about your home loan options.
+To get started on your journey, connect with a Pennymac Loan Expert today.